Hopf-Galois module structure of quartic Galois extensions of $\mathbb{Q}$: Matrices and Galois module structure

 A matrix $D$ as in the previous statement will be called a \emph{reduced matrix}.
 Clearly, it is not unique, as multiplication by a unimodular matrix of order $n$ gives another reduced matrix.
 Note that \cite[Theorem 3.5]{kaplansky} also gives that we can choose $D$ to be triangular.
 Actually, in practice, we will prefer a concrete type of triangular matrix: the Hermite normal form of $M(H,L)$.
-The definition for matrices with coefficients in a PID can be consulted in \cite[Chapter 5, Definition 2.8]{adkinsweintraub}.
-Following the strategy of the previous proof, we define the Hermite normal form of $M(H,L)$ as its content times the Hermite normal form of its primitive part.
+Since the coefficients of $M(H,L)$ are not necessarily integer numbers, we define its Hermite normal form as its content times the Hermite normal form of its primitive part.

 Another important remark is that a reduced matrix is always invertible.
 This follows directly from the fact that the matrix $M(H,L)$ has rank $n$, which at the same time is due to the injectivity of $\rho_H$.
 Now, we know that $M(H,L)$ can be reduced to an invertible matrix using only elementary transformations such that they and their inverses preserve the ring structure (so that their concatenation is a unimodular matrix).
 This is what we meant before with integral reduction.
-Now, the reduction being integral implies that a reduced matrix also tests membership of the associated order among elements of $H$ as $M(H,L)$ does.
+Moreover, the reduction being integral implies that a reduced matrix also tests membership of the associated order among elements of $H$ as $M(H,L)$ does.
 Using this fact, we can prove the following: